phasehq/console/README.md

 $ hello world
 ```

-## Open-source vs. paid
+---

+## Community vs Enterprise edition

-This repo available under the [MIT expat license](https://github.com/phasehq/console/blob/main/LICENSE), with the exception of the `ee` directory which will contain premium Pro or Enterprise features requiring a Phase license in the future.
+This repo available under the [MIT expat license](/LICENSE), with the exception of the `ee` directory which will contain premium Pro or Enterprise features requiring a Phase license in the future.

+---

 ## Security